jimratliff/GenoMac-user/README.md

 ✅ SSH authentication with GitHub succeeded
 Verified: SSH agent is working
 ```

+## Remaining configuration steps that have not been (cannot be) automated
+- Set the screensaver to Matrix

 ## Appendix: Determining the `defaults write` commands that correspond to desired changes in settings
 The following addresses how to figure out what `defaults write` commands to add to the scripts in this repository (i.e., the ones reached via `make initial_prefs`) that correspond to changes in user-scoped settings.